Wollies History, Family Crest & Coats of Arms

 Early Notables of the Wollies family (pre 1700)

-Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot...
-Another 60 words (4 lines of text) are included under the topic Early Wollies Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot, was executed and later honored...

 Migration of the Wollies family to Ireland

 Some of the Wollies family moved to Ireland, but this topic is not covered in this excerpt.

 Another 80 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wollies family